Transport Handling and Storage

 If you are insured and qualified to do so, we recommend using a forklift or telehandler to unload your items.
 When using machinery, care must be taken to avoid tipping sheet packs or damaging the bottom panels, especially when using a forklift or driving on uneven ground and be sure to open the forks fully before lifting any items.
 It can be helpful to mark the midpoint of a pack to assist when unloading.

 When offloading manually, please ensure the appropriate operatives are on-hand to provide assistance; they should be wearing the correct personal protective equipment, including adequate clothing, gloves and footwear.
-Offloading is the customer’s responsibility, and our drivers can and will decline unreasonable requests to unload.
+Offloading is the customer’s responsibility, and our drivers can refuse requests deemed unreasonable if they feel they are unable to offload.
 For example, we reserve the right to decline to unload alone, walking long distances with sheets or unloading sheets into awkward entrances.

-Wherever possible, goods should be offloaded to the area where they will be used.
-This reduces the risk of on-site damage and will ensure you keep your sheeting in perfect condition before use.
-We recommend that all sheet packs be stored flat on level ground across timber bearers and should never be stacked more than two packs high, There should be adequate separation between packs to provide access and avoid any damage during access.
-Do not store sheets under heavy materials or in areas where people may walk across them.
+Wherever possible, Cladco goods should be delivered and offloaded to the area in which they will be used, this will reduce the risk of injury or damage when they are moved.
+Delivering the goods to the required area can reduce the risk of damage and ensure you keep your sheeting in perfect condition before use.
+We recommend that all sheet packs are stored on a level flat surface area which is located on flat ground its recommended to use where possible timber bearers or pallets and sheets or pallets should be stored less than 3 pallets high.
+It's imperative to provide space between the packs to enable access and avoid damage during access.
+We advise not to store sheets under heavy materials or in areas where people may walk across them.

 Safe Sheet Storage

-Do not leave uncovered packs in the open, as water drawn into sheet packs can cause staining of the sheeting and ruin the colour coating.
+We advise not to leave uncovered items in exposed areas or where they may be susceptible to the elements as water ingress may cause damage or staining to sheets and ruin the colour coating.
 Ensure you store all sheets undercover and as far away from open doorways as possible to avoid moisture penetration.

-If packs cannot be stored indoors, erect a simple cover with a waterproof sheet, allowing space between the cover and the packs to allow air to circulate freely.
-Keep packs off the ground on a slope at all times.
+If indoor storage is not available, opt for a simple cover such as a tarpaulin to keep the sheets protected from the elements.
+It's advisable to allow space between the cover and the packs for air circulation.
+Cladco products should be stored above ground level at all times.
 This way, any rain that may seep through the cover and into your items will drain away freely.